eglassman/cool-papers/defs.md

 ##### Particle Filtering

-### Induction (Inductive programming)
+### Program Induction

-- "goes beyond classical machine learning in that the focus lies on learning general programs including loops and recursion, instead of merely (mostly nonrecursive) models or classifiers in restricted representational frameworks, such as decision trees or neural networks."
+"goes beyond classical machine learning in that the focus lies on learning general programs including loops and recursion, instead of merely (mostly nonrecursive) models or classifiers in restricted representational frameworks, such as decision trees or neural networks."
 [11]

+Approaches [26]
+- Connectionist
+	- Neural Turing Machine
+- Symbolic
+	- Hierarchical Bayesian Program Learning

-## Grammar
+## Grammars

 - for human languages [3]:
 	- "The grammars of human languages produce hierarchical tree structures."